Get The Help You Deserve

 1. Safety Training: Operators must receive thorough training in safety procedures to ensure the safety of passengers and staff.

-2. Technical Training: Operators need to learn how to operate train control and communication systems, as well as deal with technical and mechanical situations that may arise during operation.
+2. Technical Training: Operators need to learn how to operate train control and communication systems and deal with technical and mechanical situations that may arise during operation.

-3. Route Familiarization: Operators must become familiar with the routes, stations, and signals of their specific subway line.
+3. Route Familiarization: Operators must become familiar with their specific subway line's routes, stations, and signals.

-4. Emergency Training: Operators need to know how to react and handle various emergency situations, such as train evacuations and fire procedures.
+4. Emergency Training: Operators must know how to react and handle various emergencies, such as train evacuations and fire procedures.

 5. On-the-Ground Practice: Once classroom training is completed, operators often receive hands-on training on actual trains under supervision before operating in regular service.